uswds/uswds/README.md

 ## Getting started

 Include the Web Design Standards CSS and JavaScript files in each HTML page in your project.
-Download the the Web Design Standards assets: https://playbook.cio.gov/designstandards/assets/releases/wds-v0.8.1.zip Add them to your source code to host them yourself.
+Download the the Web Design Standards assets: https://playbook.cio.gov/designstandards/assets/releases/wds-v0.8.1.zip.
+Add them to your source code to host them yourself.

-Refer to these files by adding a `<link>` and a `<script>` element into your HTML pages and also include the font font:
+Refer to these files by adding a `<link>` and a `<script>` element into your HTML pages:

 ```
 <link rel="stylesheet" href="/path/to/your/assets/css/main.css">